tastyigniter/docs/resources/php-coding-guidelines.md

 #### Void return types

 If a method returns nothing, it should be indicated with void.
-This makes it more clear to the users of your code what your intention was when writing it.
+This makes it clearer to the users of your code what your intention was when writing it.

 ```php